-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Memphis is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Memphis is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Memphis who work in office and administrative support (12.90%), healthcare (12.26%), and sales jobs (11.48%).
+Unlike some cities, Memphis isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Memphis are a mix of both white- and blue-collar jobs.
+Overall, Memphis is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Memphis who work in healthcare (11.43%), office and administrative support (11.06%), and healthcare suport services (9.95%).

 Being a small city, Memphis does not have a public transit system used by locals to get to and from work.